OskarEM/Alzheimer_classification/README.md

     ```

 3. Install required dependencies:
+   There are no Requirment files as each file is based on diffrent models,
+   so each need be downloaded acording to use.
     ```bash
-    pip install -r requirements.txt
+    pip install
     ```

-4. Download the Alzheimer's MRI dataset and place it in the `data/` directory:
+5. Download the Alzheimer's MRI dataset and place it in a dictonary, example the `data/` directory:
     ```
     data/
       |-- MildDemented/